ezsolt23/ai_diff_driver/README.md

 the messages recoeved from **cmd_wheel_current_l** and **cmd_wheel_current_r** ROS topics.
 The two topics are fed by the other node, ai_driver_node, which you can start with start_ai_node.sh.
 You can re implement the odrive_node to match your specific wheel.
 It should be refactored to an external repository, but now it is good here I think.

+# Special Thanks

+I have written this project as an honor to my father Zoltán Egri.
+We started our first robot project together back in 2002 and he was alway a great colleague, excellent problem solver and a loving father.
+Unfortunately he passed away in May 04 2020 so he could never see the finished project.
+I have written and open sourced this project as a honor to my loving father.
+I love you dad!
+Rest in peace!